Modern Slavery and Human Trafficking Statement

-Notwithstanding the relatively low risk, we understand the importance of combatting slavery and human trafficking and are committed to ensuring that modern slavery is not taking place in our business or our supply chains.
+Notwithstanding the relatively low risk, we understand the importance of combatting slavery and human trafficking.
+Generation is committed to ensuring that modern slavery is not taking place in our business or our supply chains.
 We have taken a risk-based approach to monitor our business and suppliers, which we believe allows us to allocate resources appropriately and effectively.
 Our processes followed during 2019 are outlined below.

 In relation to our professionals, Generation’s mission is to attract and retain professionals who share a commitment to our values.
 Our employees are hired in accordance with robust and fair recruitment policies and procedures.
 They are expected to adhere to Generation’s Code of Conduct, which reflects our commitment to acting ethically and with integrity in all our business relationships.
 If an employee uncovers any potential misconduct, including concerns around modern slavery, he/she is encouraged to report such to senior management.
-In addition, we have a whistleblowing policy in place that provides guidance to our employees on how to raise concerns, and that reassures them they can do so without fear of reprisal.
+We have a whistleblowing policy in place that provides guidance to our employees on how to raise concerns, and that reassures them they can do so without fear of reprisal.

-In relation to our portfolio companies, we take our commitment to tackle modern slavery and human trafficking seriously, and consider being an engaged shareholder an integral part of responsible ownership.
-Part of Generation’s investment approach involves a vigorous management quality assessment, significant elements of which are human capital management and corporate governance.
-Our investment analysts maintain constructive dialogue with investee companies, interact with management teams on a regular basis and engage with them on topics that include relevant and material sustainability issues, including human rights.
-Generation’s response to the UK Stewardship Code can be found here.
+In relation to our portfolio companies, Generation takes its commitment to tackle modern slavery and human trafficking seriously as well.
+We consider being an engaged shareholder an integral part of responsible ownership.
+Part of Generation’s investment approach involves a rigorous management quality assessment, significant elements of which are human capital management and corporate governance.
+Our investment analysts maintain constructive dialogue with investee companies and interact with management teams on a regular basis.
+They engage with them on topics that include relevant and material sustainability issues, including human rights.
+Generation’s response to the UK Stewardship Code can be found here, and Generation’s Stewardship and Engagement Policy can be found here.